Additional Broadridge resources:

-These are the top five reasons digital delivery methods should be part of every fund’s shareholder-engagement approach.
+These are the top five reasons digital delivery methods should be part of every fund’s approach to shareholder engagement.

 This is the age of Amazon.
 Google.
 Apple.
 Twitter.
 Customer expectations are changing as fast as technology itself: Everything must be quicker, easier and more intuitive.
 Shareholders want the same kind of experience they’re getting everywhere else.